- Date: Thursday 2 May 2013

 To attend this seminar please RSVP to email@example.com.
 To get the most out of the seminar there will be some pre-seminar work, which will be made available prior to the seminar.

 Ethics in Overseas Fieldwork – Seminar Description

 Designing a research protocol is demanding and all steps of the research process takes time.
 Having to consider the ethical issues of your fieldwork and having to fill in the ethical approval form can feel quite overwhelming.
 This demands that you consider all the interlinking elements of the topic and its sensitivity, your own experience and the support systems you need to put in place for both yourself and your respondents.
 On top of this you have to choose appropriate methodologies that answer your research questions.

 This seminar is designed to help you think through some of these issues and give you the tools to put this onto paper either for the form or in your final write-up.
-The aim of this seminar is two-fold: provide guidance for participants who need to fill in the University of Leeds ethical approval form, and provide a space for general discussion for those who have completed fieldwork.
+The aim of this seminar is two-fold: provide guidance for participants who need to fill in the University of Leeds ethical approval form and provide a space for general discussion of ethical issues.

 This is, of course, a tall order J. To facilitate both we propose to set some pre-seminar work to help, particularly, those who would like guidance on the form.
 This pre-seminar work was originally developed by Jenn to guide post and undergraduate students in filling out the form with excellent results.
 For the seminar itself there will be space to discuss the issues that come up when filling in the form, as well as general issues that participants would like to discuss.
 We will also bring some examples to illustrate some of the typical pitfalls that we have observed over the last 15 years from former students and within our own practice.